-Erika Janik is a freelance writer and the executive producer of “Wisconsin Life” at Wisconsin Public Radio.
+She previously co-founded and was the executive producer of “Wisconsin Life” at Wisconsin Public Radio.
 She is the author of Pistols and Petticoats: 175 Years of Lady Detectives in Fact and Fiction, Marketplace of the Marvelous: The Strange Origins of Modern Medicine, Apple: A Global History, Madison: A History of a Model City, A Short History of Wisconsin, and Odd Wisconsin: Amusing, Perplexing and Unlikely Stories from Wisconsin’s Past.

 Her work has appeared in Smithsonian, The Atlantic, Salon, Slate, Midwest Living, Mental Floss, Edible Milwaukee, On Wisconsin, and The Onion, among others.

 Originally from Redmond, Washington, Erika now knows more about Wisconsin history than she ever thought possible.
 She has a BA in history from Linfield College (2002), an MA in American history from the University of Wisconsin-Madison (2004), and an MA in journalism from the University of Wisconsin-Madison (2006).

 Writing was never my plan.
 But history was, even as I briefly dallied with thoughts of other majors in college (chemistry and political science among them), somehow oblivious to the overwhelming evidence that history was my passion.
 Like: family vacations to historic sites and museums that I never dreaded but in fact helped plan and instigate; history books stacked at my side amidst the torn wrapping paper and bows of Christmas; a list of potential college courses that all began with “history of…”

 Finally coming to my senses, I majored in history and went straight to graduate school in Wisconsin to study colonial American women’s history.
 I was going to be a history professor.